Emerson3101/wedproject/README.md

 # Emerson Plancarte — Wedding Website

-A modern, elegant wedding invitation and management website built for Alma & Chava's September 2026 wedding.
+A wedding invitation and management website built for Alma & Chava's September 2026 wedding.
 Features a complete RSVP system with companion management, collaborative playlist powered by YouTube, photo upload functionality, and an administrative dashboard.

 ## Table of Contents